 - His agency handled the advertising for the Kennedy-Johnson ticket in 1960, after which he married LBJ’s long time top assistant, Mary Margaret Wiley.

-- He was the first person hired by Lyndon B. Johnson when LBJ became President.
+- Jack Valenti was the first person hired by Lyndon B. Johnson when LBJ became President.
 When LBJ was told at Parkland Hospital in Dallas that President Kennedy was dead, the first words out of LBJ’s mouth: “Get me Jack Valenti.”
 Valenti was in the famous picture of LBJ being sworn in on Air Force One in the Dallas airport.
 He flew with LBJ to Washington, D.C. that day and lived for months on the third floor of the White House with the new president.

 - While serving LBJ, he was hired as President of the Motion Picture Association of America.
 His headquarters were across the street from the White House and he had offices in New York, Paris, Rome, Tokyo and London.
 He knew every king, queen, Pope, President and Prime Minister in the world.
-He was the chief world-wide lobbyist for the U.S. Motion Picture industry, and was responsible for negotiating with eastern European countries in the 1980s to get American movies shown behind the Iron Curtin of the Soviet Union.
+He was the chief world-wide lobbyist for the U.S. Motion Picture industry and was responsible for negotiating with eastern European countries in the 1980s to get American movies shown behind the Iron Curtain of the Soviet Union.
 He served as President of the MPAA for 38 years and had an office there as a consultant until he died.

-- In addition to a successful business career, Jack Valenti was extraordinarily proud of his family, including his loving wife of 45 years Mary Margaret, and children Courtenay, John, and Alexandra.
+- In addition to a successful business career, Jack Valenti was extraordinarily proud of his family, including his loving wife of 45 years Mary Margaret, and children Courtenay, John and Alexandra.